-We were able to erect parts of the frame with our tripod and winch system.
+We were able to erect parts of the frame with our tripod and winch system (see video).
 However, for the large reciprocal roofs and beams, we decided that hiring a crane would be the most efficient and cost effective method of erecting the frame.
 Mechanical handling of the wood means is unavoidable given its size and the demands of safety.

 Another important factor was the time it would take to dismantle and re-assemble the reciprocal roofs at height.

 We contacted O’Gradys, a local crane hire firm to advise us on raising some of the structure.
 Our plans were interrupted by Hurricane Ophelia and Storm Brian (as cranes are not tolerant of wind speeds over 40-50km/hr) but eventually the weather settled and on a bright sunny morning our crane arrived!